-Rain forests, stunning beaches, great food, and affordable prices.
-Costa Rica has it all.
+Rainforests, stunning beaches, great food, and affordable prices… Costa Rica has it all.

-and a laid-back easygoing atmosphere.
-And while it is not for everybody, there are many reasons you may love living in Panama.
-There is adventure everywhere, whether that is visiting Boquete or exploring Bocas del Toro, or checking out the many interesting places there are to visit in Panama.
+Although Panama City can be a little more expensive, outside the capital, Panama is still a very affordable place to live.
+It has top-notch healthcare facilities, a friendly population, and a laid-back, easygoing atmosphere.
+While it is not for everybody, you may love living in Panama.
+There is adventure everywhere, whether that is visiting Boquete or exploring Bocas del Toro, or checking out the other interesting places that Panama has to offer.

 Don’t let the size of this tiny Mediterranean island fool you, Malta is a true gem that has a lot to offer.

-Adobe Stock/12ee12Vietnam is a peaceful country that could arguably be called the cheapest place to live on earth.
-It is a very tourist and expat-friendly country, and the government makes an effort to treat foreigners well to attract more visitors.
+Adobe Stock/12ee12Vietnam is a peaceful country that could arguably be called the cheapest place to live on Earth, depending on your lifestyle.
+It is a very tourist- and expat-friendly country, and the government makes an effort to treat foreigners well to attract more visitors.
 Vietnam is a land of breathtaking, world-class beaches, beautiful mountain retreats, and vibrant towns.